Project Spotlight: Janie and Jack Store Design Brings Boutique Elegance to Nationwide Retail

 Store planning begins at the front door—open arms and open doors, whenever possible.
 Upon entry, guests are welcomed by a low round feature table with seasonal collections and curated looks.
 From there, the store unfolds intuitively:

-Clearances are carefully considered for families with strollers, ensuring smooth flow and welcoming comfort.
-Display moments, both digital and analog, reinforce the storytelling with seasonally refreshed photography and lifestyle branding that enhances the emotional impact of the visit.
+Clearances are carefully considered for families with strollers.
+This ensures smooth flow and welcoming comfort.
+Display moments, both digital and analog, reinforce the storytelling with seasonally refreshed photography and lifestyle branding.
+This enhances the emotional impact of the visit.

 Balancing Impact with Budget

 One of the defining challenges of this national program has been maintaining a high standard of design on a modest per-store budget.
-MBH collaborated closely with Janie and Jack’s internal team to analyze where to invest boldly and where to optimize strategically.
+MBH collaborated closely with Janie and Jack’s internal team.
+We analyzed where to invest boldly and where to optimize strategically.

-This meant asking tough questions about which elements created the most visual impact, and where substitutions could be made without compromising the experience.
-The result is a kit-of-parts approach: refined prototypes adapted for different regions, sites, and code requirements, all while maintaining visual consistency and brand integrity.
+This meant asking tough questions about which elements created the most visual impact.
+We also considered where substitutions could be made without compromising the experience.
+The result is a kit-of-parts approach: refined prototypes adapted for different regions, sites, and code requirements.
+All while maintaining visual consistency and brand integrity.

 Sustainability and Stewardship

 Janie and Jack is committed to reducing waste in its physical retail footprint.
-Across remodels and relocations, MBH explored opportunities to retain or repurpose existing infrastructure—reworking storefronts, salvaging lighting systems, and adapting finishes wherever possible.
+Across remodels and relocations, MBH explored opportunities to retain or repurpose existing infrastructure.
+We reworked storefronts, salvaged lighting systems, and adapted finishes wherever possible.
 The use of sustainably sourced engineered wood flooring and low-impact materials further supports the brand’s long-term sustainability goals.

 A Collaborative Partnership

-With a small but mighty store development team, Janie and Jack relied heavily on MBH for cross-functional support—from code navigation and structural coordination to material specification and visual merchandising layouts.
+With a small but mighty store development team, Janie and Jack relied heavily on MBH for cross-functional support.
+This included code navigation, structural coordination, material specification, and visual merchandising layouts.
 Weekly meetings, design presentations, and executive touchpoints ensured a collaborative process and a unified result.

-In each project, MBH served as more than just a designer—we were a strategic partner, a design advocate, and a project shepherd, helping the client scale its vision without losing its soul.
+In each project, MBH served as more than just a designer.
+We were a strategic partner, a design advocate, and a project shepherd.
+Our role was to help the client scale its vision without losing its soul.

 Interested in how MBH helps retail brands translate their ethos into built environments across the country?